Fever in Adults (cont.)

 IN THIS ARTICLE

-A doctor will ask many questions in an effort to find the source of the fever:
+A health care professional will ask many questions in an effort to find the source of the fever:

-FUOs are challenging, and often specialists need to be involved to help determine what further diagnostic testing may be needed (for example, endoscopy, PET scanning, echocardiography, or radionucleotide studies).
+FUOs (fevers of unknown origin) are challenging, and often specialists need to be involved to help determine what further diagnostic testing may be needed (for example, endoscopy, PET scanning, echocardiography, or radionucleotide studies).

 Must Read Articles Related to Fever in Adults